Mixed effects models for extreme value index regression: Asymptotic properties

-We investigate the asymptotic properties of the proposed estimator $(\hat{\bm{\beta}}_{\rm{A}},\hat{\bm{\beta}}_{\rm{B}},\hat{\bm{\Sigma}})$.
-In general, the following three types of asymptotic scenario may be considered: \begin{itemize} \item[(i)]$J$ remains finite while $n_j$'s tend to infinity. \item[(ii)]$n_j$'s remain finite while $J$ tends to infinity. \item[(iii)]$J$ and $n_j$'s tend to infinity. \end{itemize} Our motivation of incorporating the MEM to the Pareto-type regression came from dealing with large-sized clustered data.
-Such a situation can be expressed as $J\to\infty$ in mathematically.
-Therefore, (i) does not match our motivational situation.
-Meanwhile, if the thresholds $\omega_j$'s as well as the sample sizes exceeding thresholds $\omega_j$'s are fixed, the consistency of the proposed estimator would not be shown since the bias occurring from approximation (\ref{Approximation}) cannot be improved.
-Ignoring such bias is out of concept of EVT (see Theorems 2 and 4 of Wang and Tsai 2009).
-This implies that the case (ii) is also unrearistic in our study.
-To evaluate the impact of choice of the thresholds $\omega_j$'s and the bias of the proposed estimator, we need to consider the case that $\omega_j\to\infty,j\in\mathcal{J}$ and the sample sizes exceeding thresholds $\omega_j$'s tend to infinity.
-Such a scenario can be taken under $n_j\to\infty,j\in\mathcal{J}$.
-Consequently, (iii) is the most important for EVT with the MEM, and we assume this case in the following Sections \ref{Conditions} and \ref{Asymptotic-Normality}.
+{\roman{enumi}} \begin{enumerate} \item $J$ remains finite while $n_j,\ j\in\mathcal{J}$ tend to infinity. \item $n_j,\ j\in\mathcal{J}$ remain finite while $J$ tends to infinity. \item $J$ and $n_j,\ j\in\mathcal{J}$ tend to infinity. \end{enumerate} In applications using the peak-over-threshold method, the sample size of threshold exceedances is often small for some areas.
+Therefore, we want to use as many related area sources as possible.
+Such a scenario can be expressed mathematically as $J\to\infty$.
+Thus, (i) does not match the background of using the MEM for extreme value analysis.
+Meanwhile, if the thresholds $\omega_j,\ j\in\mathcal{J}$ as well as the sample sizes exceeding the thresholds are fixed, the consistency of the proposed estimator would not be shown because the bias occurring from the approximation (\ref{Eq2.2.2}) cannot be improved.
+Ignoring such a bias is outside the concept of EVT (see, Theorems 2 and 4 of Wang and Tsai 2009).
+This implies that (ii) is also not realistic in our study.
+To evaluate the impact of the choice of thresholds and bias of the proposed estimator, we must consider the case where $\omega_j\to\infty,\ j\in\mathcal{J}$ and the sample sizes exceeding the thresholds also tend to infinity, which can be taken under $n_j\to\infty,\ j\in\mathcal{J}$.
+Consequently, (iii) is most important for establishing EVT for the MEM, and we assume this case in the following Sections \ref{Sec3.1} and \ref{Sec3.2}.

-Nie (2007) and Jiang et al. (2022) referred to the asymptotic normality of the maximum likelihood estimator of the generalized mixed effects model under (iii).
-Thus, we can say that the following Theorem \ref{Theorem} extends their results from the generalized mixed effects model to the MEM for EVT.
+Nie (2007) and Jiang, Wand, and Bhaskaran (2022) showed the asymptotic normality of the maximum likelihood estimator of the generalized mixed effects model under (iii).
+Thus, we can say that the following Theorem \ref{Thm1} extends their results from the generalized mixed effects model to the MEM for EVT.